PearceKof/solong/README.md

 ## Installation

 To build and run So_long, you need a C compiler and `make`.
-This program uses minilibx and you need to install it to build and run So_long.
-[Here is how you do that](https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html)
+This program uses minilibx, you need to install it to build and run So_long.
+[This doc explains how to install it.](https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html)
+Once MinilibX is installed, you just have to follow these instructions:

 1. Clone the repository:
 ```